Category Archives: School

 The responsibilities you take on when you become a parent seems almost endless, and it can often be hard to keep up with their various needs and demands.
 One area which you may believe needs little intervention is their education, as many parents feel relief dropping their child off at school, knowing they’re in ‘good hands’.
 This isn’t always the case, and your child should not have to struggle through their education all alone with nowhere to turn for support or guidance besides their teachers, who are commonly too busy to help.

 Ensuring your child can get the best education needn’t be difficult, as there are a few key areas in which you can focus your efforts to encourage them to thrive.
-So, if you would like to find out more, then read on to uncover some of the best top tips and tricks that you can make the most of today to help your children thrive:
+So, if you would like to find out more, then read on to uncover some of the best top tips and tricks that you can make the most of today:

 Make Things Fun:

 One big issue that mainstream education can’t seem to overcome is the fact that learning must be fun.
 Children will never develop an interest in the topic that they are being taught unless they are somehow inspired by the process, as their imagination is at its peak during early school age and this should be taken into consideration.
 Turning learning into a game is such a great way to motivate your little ones to get more involved with schoolwork.
+You could even make learning feel like playtime with kits from KinderLab Robotics, engaging science experiments, and taking the lesson outdoors to explore nature.
 Getting crafty is also a super immersive tool as well as just being a blast!

 Create a kind of reward board for school homework and extracurricular activities that can fill up with gold stars as your children progress, as this is a great fun way to keep them interested and motivated.
 Rather than simply sitting around the table to complete homework on a sheet of paper, incorporate other materials into the mix which can help them to visualize – this is especially good for mathematics, as things like playtime building blocks can be a great representation for counting and other simple maths.